Shakiran-Nannyombi/AutoChain-Nexus/README.md

 - **Chat System**: Customer and partner communication
 - **Document Management**: Upload delivery documents

-## 🛡️ Vendor Onboarding & Approval Flow
+## Vendor Onboarding & Approval Flow

 The vendor registration and approval process is designed to ensure only qualified vendors gain access to the system.
-Here's how it works:
+And here's how it works:

 1. **Registration**
    - Vendor completes the registration form, uploads required documents, and selects a manufacturer (from approved manufacturers) whose facility they wish to visit.